tdex-network/dev-portal/docs/specs/03-swap-protocol.md

 message SwapAccept {
   // Random unique identifier for the current message string id = 1;
-  // indetifier of the SwapRequest message string request_id = 2;
+  // Identifier of the SwapRequest message string request_id = 2;
   // The complete swap transaction in PSETv2 format (base64 string),
   // signed by the Responder